Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-recognition.md

 ## Recognize face
 To recognize a given face image, follow these steps:

-1. Prepare an target image source.
-In this example, we use `ImageUtil` APIs to get image buffer.
+1. Prepare a target image source.
+In this example, we use [ImageUtil](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Util.ImageUtil.html) APIs to get the image buffer.
     ```csharp
     MediaVisionSource targetSource = null;